 Certification is not required for those participants having Medicare for their primary coverage or other primary coverage, unless the primary carrier does not cover the service.
-For additional information on services requiring certification, see the Medical Case Management and Utilization Review section.
+For additional information on services requiring certification, participants can reference of the Medical Case Management and Utilization Review section of the Plan Document or access the information on the Plan's website at http://KnowYourBenefits.dfa.ms.gov.

-Health and Wellness Promotion/Disease Management
+Health and Wellness Program/Chronic Condition Coaching

-ActiveHealth Management, Inc. (ActiveHealth) is the vendor for health and wellness management.
-ActiveHealth provides resources to enhance the physical, emotional and social health for Plan participants and provides disease education & coaching designed to support and guide Plan participants on how to lead healthier lives.
-ActiveHealth provides an engaging, user-friendly and interactive online portal for managing the Plan's health and wellness program via the Motivating Mississippi - Keys to Living Healthy website and through a smart-phone app available for Apple[®] and Android cellphones.
+ActiveHealth Management, Inc. (ActiveHealth) is the Plan's vendor for health and wellness management.
+ActiveHealth provides resources to enhance the physical, emotional and social well-being of Plan participants and provides chronic condition education & coaching designed to support and guide Plan participants on how to lead healthier lives.
+ActiveHealth provides an engaging, user-friendly and interactive online portal for managing the Plan's health and wellness program via the Motivating Mississippi - Keys to Living Healthy website and through a smart-phone app available for Apple® and Android cellphones.